 Surgery is recommended if you have pelvic pain which does not improve with the medications prescribed.

 There is no absolute medical cure for endometriosis.
-However, for mild symptoms, the following alternative therapies and/or over-the-counter pain medication has been proven to be helpful:
+However, for mild symptoms, the following alternative therapies and/or over-the-counter pain medication have been proven to be helpful:

 - Exercise and relaxation techniques